missionpinball/mpf-docs/config/segment_display_player.rst

 Optional settings
 -----------------

 The following sections are optional in the ``segment_display_player:`` section of your config.
 (If you don't include them, the default will be used).

 action:
 ~~~~~~~
-Single value, type: one of the following options: add, remove, flash, no_flash.
+Single value, type: one of the following options: add, remove, flash, no_flash, flash_match, flash_mask, set_color.
 Default: ``add``

 * ``add`` - Add a text to the segment_display.
 * ``remove`` - Remove a text from the segment_display by key.
 If a ``transition_out:`` setting is used, then that